antoineandrieu/meteor-deb/README.md

 Note: Removal via `apt-get purge` will attempt to remove the user and group defined in the Debian package.
 This can have serious consequences if the user or group is shared by other applications!

-`node-deb` can Debian-package itself.
-Just run `npm run node-deb`.
+`meteor-deb` can Debian-package itself.
+Just run `npm run meteor-deb`.

 More complete examples can be found by looking at `test.sh` and the corresponding projects in the `test` directory.

 ### Options

-This section incldues addtional details about the more advanced functionality of `node-deb`
+This section incldues addtional details about the more advanced functionality of `meteor-deb`

 #### `--install-strategy`